mtiller-jh/Runlit/README.md

 For `retype`, you'll need to install `retype` (see [here](https://retype.com/guides/getting-started/) on how to do that).
 Everything discussed here can be found in the `examples/retype` directory.
-In fact, you can just go to that directory and type `julia -m Runlit -i src -o markdown` to generate the Markdown for it.
+In fact, you can just go to that directory and type `julia --project=. -m Runlit -i src -o markdown` to generate the Markdown for it.

 #### Project Initialization